Does this test have other names?

 DNA test of HLA-related genes.
 This looks at the DNA from immune system cells taken from a blood sample.

 HLA antibodies.
-People who have been pregnant or received a blood transfusion or organ transplant may have antibodies that will react with HLA antigens on a new transplant.
-It's common to test people for these antibodies before transplantation to find out whether they are likely to reject the transplant.
+People who have been pregnant or get a blood transfusion or organ transplant may have antibodies that will react with HLA antigens on a new transplant.
+It's common to test people for these antibodies before the transplant to find out whether they are likely to reject the transplant.

 What do my test results mean?